signs and symptoms of bleeding gums cancer

 3. Changes in Gum Appearance

-In some cases, bleeding gums cancer may cause noticeable changes in the appearance of your gum tissue.
+In some cases, bleeding gum cancer may cause noticeable changes in the appearance of your gum tissue.
 Keep an eye out for any unusual changes, such as a lump, swelling, or discolouration of the gums.

 There are high chances that these changes can also be caused by other conditions, but having them examined by a dental or medical professional to rule out any serious underlying issues is always a better way to go about it.